-1042-S Statement:
+IRS Form 1042-S:

-If you are not a U.S. citizen and you do not reside in the United States, ETF will send you a 1042-S statement annually by March 15, in lieu of a 1099-R.
+If you are not a U.S. citizen and do not reside in the United States, ETF will send you IRS Form 1042-S annually by March 15, in lieu of IRS Form 1099-R.

-W-2 Wage and Tax Statements
+IRS Form W-2 Wage and Tax Statements

-You may receive a W-2 from ETF if you are covered under the state's group health insurance program and you:
+You may receive a W-2 from ETF if you are covered under the state's group health insurance program and:

-- Receive a wellness incentive from your health plan; these incentives are taxed as ordinary income.
-Although ETF will provide you with the W-2, if you have questions or concerns about the incentive amount or the taxable portion, you will need to contact WebMD directly at 1-800-821-6591 or visit https://webmdhealth.com/ wellwisconsin. - Cover a non-tax dependent on your health insurance contract and use sick leave credits to pay your premiums.
+- You and/or your spouse receive a wellness incentive from your health plan or Well Wisconsin program administrator; these incentives are taxed as income.
+Although ETF will provide you with the W-2, if you have questions or concerns about the incentive amount or the taxable portion, you will need to contact your health plan or WebMD (the vendor for Well Wisconsin) directly at 1-800-821-6591 or visit https://webmdhealth.com/ wellwisconsin. - You cover a non-tax dependent on your health insurance contract and use sick leave credits to pay your premiums.
 The portion of the premium that covers non-tax dependents is considered imputed income and is taxable.
 This does not apply to you if your premiums are deducted from your annuity because those premiums are paid post-tax.